nagygergo/jetbrains-toolbox-install/README.md

 # jetbrains-toolbox-install

 This is an installer for the [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/).
-It is the vendor recommended tool to install JetBrains products.
-See [Install using the Toolbox App](https://www.jetbrains.com/help/idea/installation-guide.html#toolbox) for more information.

 ## How it works